-For the mammal enthusiasts amongst you, Dundreggan is home to three species of deer (red, roe and sika), wild boar, mountain hares, otters and pine martens.
+For the mammal enthusiasts amongst you, Dundreggan is home to three species of deer (red, roe and sika), mountain hares, otters and pine martens.
 There is also a huge wealth of invertebrate species, including many that are rare and endangered.

 Dundreggan has been described as a 'lost world of biodiversity', with many rare species that are found nowhere else, and whilst here you will also have the opportunity to do the following:

 One of the most popular activities is to visit our wildlife hide where you can observe pine martens, and many people take the opportunity to swim in the pool above Dundreggan Lodge if it's warm enough!